dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 #### Setting variables in the module's scope

-When using reusable variables in the module scope they must be declared using the `$script`-scope, they must also start be prefixed or suffixed with something unique so the declaration does not override a real variable inside any of the module's functions.
+When using reusable variables in the module scope they must be declared using the `$script`-scope, they must also be prefixed or suffixed with something unique so the declaration does not override a real variable inside any of the module's functions.
 In this case the variable is prefixed with 'mock', e.g. `$script:mockInstanceName`.